suzannecodeinst/PP1_Hi-Hens/README.md

 Pixel By Hand [blog post](https://www.pixelbyhand.com/website-image-size-guidelines/) for guidance on sizing of images for web.

+ Referred to this [article](https://www.educative.io/answers/what-are-css-viewport-units) to understand vmin in css

 ### Media

 I designed the Favicon in Adobe Illustrator and converted it at [Favicon.io](https://favicon.io/)